Lyall/Octopath2Fix/README.md

 This is a fix for ultrawide/narrower displays in Octopath Traveler 2.

 ## Features
-- Removes pillarboxing at ultrawide or non 16:9 resolutions.
+- Remove pillarboxing/letterboxing.
-- Corrects FOV at ultrawide or non 16:9 resolutions.
+- Correct FOV at any resolution.
-- 16:9 centered HUD with fixed UI elements.
+- 16:9 centered HUD.
-- 120 FPS cap removal.
+- Disable 120FPS framerate cap.
-- Intro skip.
+- Intro logo skip.

 ## Installation
 - Grab the latest release of Octopath2Fix from [here.](https://github.com/Lyall/Octopath2Fix/releases)